TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("map_size_km2", 4000);
 ```

-The first parameter determines if you would like a black square for simplicity or a map of europe
+The first parameter determines if you would like a black square for simplicity or a map of Europe

 The next is a path in YOUR file system that the map file can be found in.
-The map is avaliable for download in the repo.
-This path points to where the map is in your system so it MUST be changed to fit your file stucture.
+The map is available for download in the repo.
+This path points to where the map is in your system so it MUST be changed to fit your file structure.

 *Next are several parameters that will not typically need to be changed but some can be if you want*